Pipeline Introduction

 or.yaml

 .
-This format will be used for files with extensions other than the ones mentioned above.
+This format is used for files with extensions not mentioned above.
 (Not recommended)

 Priority of keys with the same name: